KushagraaWadhwa/DocumentParsing/README.md

 # DocumentParsing-DTDL
-Objective:- Building an efficient code to completely parse the internal policy documents of the organisation, basically converting the unstructured source document to a structured format, extracting proper information, texts, images, proper structured tables.
+Objective/Primary Focus:- Implementation of Doc Parser in Python using pre-trained NLP models/ libraries.
+Building an efficient code to completely parse the internal policy documents of the organisation, basically converting the unstructured source document to a structured format, extracting proper information, texts, images, proper structured tables.

+Purpose: Fine-tuning dataset and Department level Benchmark dataset preparation.

 Acceptance Criteria:- The Acceptance criteria of the assigned task was having a document coverage greater than 90 percent.

 Constraints:- Extracting the exact order of the document, Maintaining the structure of the tables, Achieving a high document coverage rate

 #Research about Libraries,Packages and Frameworks used

-## Python Libraries for PDF Manipulation and Parsing
+## Python Libraries specifically for PDF text Parsing
 ### 1. PyPDF2
 - **Text Extraction:** Extracts text and other data from PDF files.